GuillaumeGermain/CNN/README.md

 ### Limits of weight transfer
 In this case, it worked only with the first convolution layer.
-We cannot transfer all the weights between models with different structures.
+We cannot transfer all the weights between models if they have different structures.
 But this can be done partially, layer by layer.

 First, a model with the same structure has to be created and weights are loaded into it.